wemake-services/meta/_rsdp/auditions.md

 2. We agree about what bug is
 3. We create as many bugs as we can in a single day

-We is it helpful?
+Why is it helpful?
 Because we are motivated to find many bugs.
+We charge for them.
 And you are interested in receiving as many bug reports as possible.

 Why is it only one day?
 Because we don't want your development process to stop.